We are constantly finding new ways to update our home exteriors.

 Step 3.
 Prime the Fence

-When you have cleaned the surface and are ready to paint, make sure that you don’t paint directly on the surface.
+When you have cleaned the surface and are ready to paint, make sure you don’t paint directly on the surface.

-Instead, first, apply a coat of mold sealing primer (that prevents future mold growth) with a bristle brush.
+Instead, apply a coat of mold sealing primer (that prevents future mold growth) with a bristle brush.